mm5-cyber/TryHackMe-Labs/soc1-coresocsolutions-introduction-to-EDR.md

 - Behavioral Detection

+Observes the complete behaviour of a file.
+EDR catches malicious behaviours from malware that were designed to look like clean and legitimate processes.

+An example is winword.exe spawning powershell.exe.
+It's flagged because it is an unusual parent-child relationship.

 - Anomaly Detection

+Overtime, the EDR will start understanding the behaviours of an endpoint.
+Any activities that deviate from the regular behaviour will be flagged.

 - IOC matching
+The EDR will flag anything that matches indicators published on threat intelligence feeds.

 - MITRE ATT&CK Mapping
+A flagged EDR will include a "MITRE Tactic and Technique" section that provides info on what and how something is being attacked.

 - Machine Learning Algorithms
+Modern EDR's contain machine learning models that are trained on a large dataset regarding the normal and malicious behaviours.
+It's used to detect complex attack patterns.

+Complex attacks like fileless attakcs and multi-staged intrusions are detected through this feature.
 <b>Response</b>

 After detection, comes response.
 EDR's offer both automated and manual responses.
 You can configure your own policies to block malicious behaviours automatically.
 With manual response, you are given a wide range of capabilties to make use of.
 These of which are: